Regulation of nicotine marketing: United Kingdom

 While cigarette vending machines were still allowed in licensed premises (until 1 October 2011 in England, 1 February 2012 in Wales, 1 March 2012 in Northern Ireland and 29 April 2013 in Scotland when a full ban came into force) they were only allowed to display a picture of what was available (one image per brand) and no advertisements could be included on the machine.

 Finally, cigarette vending machines were then banned in public areas of all British pubs, clubs and restaurants, with a fine of £2,500 for non-compliance.

+The UK Advertising Standards Authority ruled that British American Tobacco and other companies could not promote unlicensed e-cigarettes containing nicotine on public Instagram accounts, including posts for the BAT's Vype brand, since such posts breached social media rules prohibiting the advertising of unlicensed nicotine products.

 Famous UK tobacco advertising campaigns have included "You're never alone with a Strand" (a disastrous campaign which led to Strand Cigarettes being taken off the market) and "Happiness is a cigar called Hamlet".